thimpat/to-esm/docs/ideas/create-hybrid-library-with-to-esm.md

 <span style="font-size:40px;">💡</span>

-## Create a Hybrid Library with to.esm
+## Create a Hybrid Library with to.esm !heading

 <br><br>